-The legislation also provides a 10-day period during which only graduates of District public and public charter high schools (or recipients of a GED or its equivalent from the District) could apply for entry level jobs.
 Applicants must be District residents, and qualified applicants would be guaranteed an interview.
 To facilitate interest and awareness, the District government would be required to target recruitment for entry-level jobs to eligible graduates of District public high schools.

 “DC government is one of the city’s largest employers,” said Silverman.
 “If we are going to ask DC’s private sector to create mentorships, jobs, and apprenticeships, we need to lead by example.”